mehulagg/gitlab/doc/user/admin_area/moderate_users.md

 ### Ban a user

-To completely block a user, administrators can choose to ban the user.
+To completely block a user and hide issues they've created, administrators can choose to ban the user.

 Users can be banned using the Admin Area.
 To do this: